nathaneastwood/fablore/src/main-story/17-the-hunted/hunter-and-hunted-both.md

 "They did this while we slept.
 Why not kill us all?"
 Yamada questioned.

-_And who is ‘they'?_ Cindra thought.
+_And who is 'they'?_ Cindra thought.
 Her eyes met Fang's, and a grim understanding passed between them.

 "They are toying with us," Cindra said.
 "We are now hunter and hunted both."